-Listing targeted niche areas makes it easy for potential clients to pinpoint exactly why the writer/editor is a good fit.
-In fact, you should consider moving this area higher up in the resume when submitting to the niche area
+Listing targeted niche areas makes it easy for potential clients to pinpoint exactly why the writer or editor is a good fit.
+In fact, you should consider moving this area higher up in the resume when submitting to the niche publication or company.

-- Publication in XX magazine (beginning with the most prestigious)
+- Published in XX magazine (beginning with the most prestigious)